kroustou/ansible-zookeeper/README.md

 # Deploy zookeeper on Ubuntu

-This playbook deploys zookeeper on X number of server.
+This playbook deploys zookeeper on X number of servers.
 The servers should be defined under the zookeeper group in the `hosts` file.

 ## Installation
 To make sure your environment is functional please make sure to run `pip install -r requirements.txt`.